NaZmuZ-SaKiB/book-my-table-api/readme.md

 ## Book My Table API

 This is an api for a restaurant booking website.
+The server is currently slow because it is hosted on render.com free tier.
+So it takes some time to wake up.
 [Visit Website](https://book-my-table-react.netlify.app)

 # Functionalities